-Area of Influence Action Indicator Target Supporting Institution (22) Priority Level 1.6 Implementation 1.6.1 To undertake the IMO Member State Audit Scheme (IMSAS), using the III Code as the audit standard and following the Framework and Procedures for the IMO Member State Audit Scheme and implemented corrective measures to address identified gaps % of CPs having undertaken the IMSAS and implemented corrective measures to address identified gaps At least 100% To be defined High 1.7 Enforcement 1.7.1 To set-up a national legal framework (regulations) as a basis for prosecuting discharge offenders for infringements of MARPOL Annex I, II, III and IV % of CPs with legal framework in place At least 80% To be defined High 1.7.2 To use the common marine oil pollution detection / investigation report % of CPs using report At least 80% To be defined High 1.7.3 To apply criteria for a common minimum level of fines for each offense provided for under MARPOL Annex I, II, III and IV (without prejudice to the sovereign right of each State to freely define the level of fines for infringements taking place within its jurisdiction) % of CPs applying common minimum level of fines At least 80% To be defined High 1.7.4 To set-up the modalities of possible creation and operation, including in terms of governance and financing of a regional "Blue Fund" (Refer to action 1.4.4) Amount collected from fines Amount tbc To be defined High 1.7.5 To improve effectiveness of the Memorandum of Understanding (MoU) on port State Control (PSC) in the Mediterranean region (Mediterranean MoU) and to facilitate cooperation between the Paris MoU and the Mediterranean MoU Number of meetings 1 per year To be defined High INFRASTRUCTURE 1.8 Port Reception Facilities 1.8.1 To provide adequate reception facilities in Mediterranean ports, enabling their use as soon as they are available at a fee which should be reasonable and should not serve as a disincentive for those ships that use them for disposal of: a) For oily wastes i. % of major ports having established collection, treatment and disposal procedures for bilge waters, oily resi- 100% To be defined High a) oily wastes b) Noxious Liquid Substances (NLS) c) sewage dues and dirty ballast waters; and ii. % of major ports with collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters in place 100% b) For Noxious Liquid Substances (NLS): i. % of major ports handling NLS having established collection, treatment and disposal procedures for NLS; and 100%
+Area of Influence Action Indicator Target Lead / Partner Priority Level Carriage of Hazardous and Noxious Substances by Sea, 1996 (The 2010 HNS Protocol).(Still not into force) 1.6 Implementation 1.6.1 To undertake the IMO Member State Audit Scheme (IMSAS), using the III Code as the audit standard and following the Framework and Procedures for the IMO Member State Audit Scheme and implemented corrective measures to address identified gaps % of CPs having undertaken the IMSAS and implemented corrective measures to address identified gaps At least 100% To be defined high 1.7 Enforcement 1.7.1 To set-up a national legal framework (regulations) as a basis for prosecuting discharge offenders for infringements of MARPOL Annex I, II, III and IV % of CPs with legal framework in place At least 80% To be defined high 1.7.2 To use the common marine oil pollution detection / investigation report % of CPs using report At least 80% To be defined high 1.7.3 To apply criteria for a common minimum level of fines for each offense provided for under MARPOL Annex I, II, III and IV % of CPs applying common minimum level of fines At least 80% To be defined high 1.7.4 To set-up the modalities of possible creation and operation, including in terms of governance and financing of a regional "Blue Fund" (Refer to action 1.4.4) Amount collected from fines amount tbc To be defined high 1.7.5 To improve effectiveness of the Memorandum of Understanding (MoU) on port State Control (PSC) in the Mediterranean region (Mediterranean MoU) and to facilitate cooperation between the Paris MoU and the Mediterranean MoU Number of meetings 1 per year To be defined high INFRASTRUCTURE 1.8 Port Reception Facilities 1.8.1 To provide adequate reception facilities in Mediterranean ports, enabling their use as soon as they are available at a fee which should be reasonable and should not serve as a disincentive for those ships that use them for disposal of: a) oily wastes b) Noxious Liquid Substances (NLS) c) sewage a) For oily wastes i. % of major ports having established collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters; and 100% To be defined high ii. % of major ports with